Alright, let’s say you have a pretty big database. I’m talking, like, 100GB for a medium sized table here. (Some tables in excess of 3TB!)

 are your friend.

-The previous data migration system was a program that SELECT
+The previous data migration system was a program that SELECTed rows on one

 connection from the source, then used a separate connection to the target